RogerVFbr/MySQLAccess/README.md

 ### GETFILL (Left inner join)
 The 'getFill' method allows the developer to perform a left inner join on the target table with minimum syntactic effort.
-Let's suppose an employees table column 'dept' (for 'department') doesn't contain the department name directly, such as 'IT' or  'Sales', but instead contains the keys for the departments that are, in fact, contained in another table, say, the departments table.
+Let's suppose an employees table column 'dept' (for 'department') doesn't contain the department name directly, such as 'IT' or  'Sales', but instead contains the foreign keys for the departments that are, in fact, contained in another table, say, the departments table.
 This is highly recommended for organizational purposes, since if one of the departments suddenly has it's name changed, you would simply need to change the corresponding row on the departments table, instead of changing each one of the rows in the employees table individually.
 However those keys have no informational value to the